tklab-tud/uscxml/README.md

 The uSCXML interpreter can be extended by introducing new

-1. DataModels as embedded scripting languages (e.g. ECMAScript, Prolog and XPath)
+1. Data models as embedded scripting languages (e.g. ECMAScript, Prolog and XPath)
 2. Invokers to represent external components that deliver and accept events (e.g. iCal, SceneGraph, DirectoryMonitor)
 3. I/O-Processors to provide communication with external systems (e.g. BasicHTTP, SCXML).
 4. Elements for Executable Content (e.g. &lt;respond>, &lt;fetch>, &lt;postpone>).